- What's UP

 For the next two years, construction project ceased and Union Project focused on developing placed-based programming, producing regular events such as: Martin Luther King, Jr. Day (an inspirational community wide celebration & meal to honor the life and values of Dr. Martin Luther King, Jr.), Youth Talent Showcase (a friendly competition series for high school youth), Barbecue and Beats (cook outs on the front steps), Tuesday Stew (soup and diverse live music for up local bands), Monday Night Conversation Series (open dialogue about neighborhood issues), UPwords (a monthly reading series), and Margarita’s in March & Unwrapped (fundraisers).

-We welcome you to become part of our project.
-Visit us to today or blogUP and become part of our history today.
+We welcome you to become part of our community.
+Visit us today and become part of our history.